 Countless stalls sell all sorts of locally made handicrafts, and the air is filled with the rich odor typical Puerto Rican food.
 Local celebrities give free concerts, and the rhythms of salsa, plena, merengue, reguetón, and bomba mixwith the rattle of the drums and the tinkle of the xylophones of the marching bands of batuteras (baton twirlers) to create a discordant symphony of unending, joyous din.

-One distinctive feature of the Fiestas de la Calle de San Sebastián are the "Cabezudos"..."literally, 'the big-headed ones--and they depicted local characters who had lived, at one time or another, in Old San Juan.
+One distinctive feature of the Fiestas de la Calle de San Sebastián are the "Cabezudos"..." literally, 'the big-headed ones'--and they depict local characters who once lived, at one time or another, in Old San Juan.
 One of them seemed to be dressed like a general, his chest brimming with medals.
 A black woman wearing a red polka dot bandana around her hair and a slave's long dress of the same material chased him, while the general tried to avoid her."
 Justifiable Evil, Chapter I, page 2.

 Other cabezudos represent characters from Puerto Rican stories, or even former politicians.
 (I actually knew the person on whom "the General" cabezudo was based.
 When I was a young boy, I used to see him hanging around the Plaza de Armas, in front of city hall, wearing a khaki cap and uniform, and several rows of medals.
 He performed a sort of service similar to that of a modern-day valet, parking cars, in exchange for a tip, for drivers who wanted to visit one of the local stores.)